bormaxi8080/osint-timeline/DRAFT.md

 Cronmaster.
 Cronjob management UI with human readable syntax, live logging and log history for your cronjobs: https://github.com/fccview/cronmaster

 tty7.
-A terminal workbench in pure Rust: shells, persistent sessions, SSH, coding agents.
+A terminal workbench in pure Rust - shells, persistent sessions, SSH, coding agents.
 GPU-rendered on Zed's gpui, VT core from Alacritty: https://github.com/l0ng-ai/tty7

 lazyports is a terminal UI tool to visualize and manage network ports.
 It provides an interactive table to inspect listening processes and kill them easily: https://github.com/v9mirza/LazyPorts